bunyk/blog/content/posts/http2-vs-websockets/index.md

 {{< include src="dashboard.html">}}
 {{< /highlight >}}

 It loads Charts.js and Vue using CDN, and renders `CHARTS_COUNT` charts.
 We will work here with the function `loadData()`, to see what we could improve.
 But first - test our baseline.
 Run `docker-compose up` and check how quick it loads.
+We could do it in console using `console.time`, and on network tab:

 {{< figure src="network_debug.png" title="Screenshot of network tab of browser debugger" width="600px">}}